paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Jan 29, 2026
+Gone down a hole I didn't expect.
+Installed an LLM on my "workstation" and like it.
+Super slow, but it's a very old computer.
+Looking into the world of GPUs which is a spaghetti mess to understand.

 ## Jan 25, 2026 - Next?
 I'm in a cycle of building new tools and trying new types of transformations.
 At some point, these need some cohesion, but right now, I feel like I'm exploring tangents and back roads.